 Licensed in NY

-An animal lover, foodie, and a born explorer, Avery spent three years working at Indagare Travel where she travelled to and wrote about, among other things, some of the most fantastic animal-based experiences on earth.
+An animal lover, foodie, and a born explorer, Avery spent three years working at Indagare Travel where she traveled to and wrote about, among other things, some of the most fantastic animal-based experiences on earth.
 Her favorite moment?
 Trekking with mountain gorillas in Rwanda.
-Now, she keeps things a little lower octane, cuddling with her dogs Lucy and Cooper on a regular basis.
-Keep an eye out for Avery on the Brooklyn Bridge, where she loves to take in the views and walk with a giant pretzel to-and-from Manhattan.
+Now, she keeps things a little lower octane, living with her husband and Lagotto Romagnolo in Brooklyn.
+Keep an eye out for the two of them taking long, leisurely walks in Brooklyn Bridge Park!